 - Who will provide photography, videos and who will own the copyrights?
-Are stock photography accepted?
+Are purchased (or free) stock photos acceptable?
 Should images used have a particular license or not?

-- Who will perform browser testing on all platforms, and then make any changes necessasry?
+- Will browser testing be performed on all platforms, and then make any changes necessary?

 - Who will provide different (responsive) device browsers testing (desktop vs tablet vs mobile) and who will be responsible for any changes?

-- Will technical support be included in the web design contract?
+- Will technical support be included in the contracted period?
 For how long?
 Will there be any extra charges under specific conditions?